mcfletch/listener2/README.md

 * generally making it a useful tool for desktop use [started]
 * allowing for editing/correcting utterances
 * voice coding features and support
-* modify the training system for the language model so that it takes into account how the text would be spoken,  rather than just the final text
+* tokenizers/language models

+  * create a tokeniser that takes text and produces the text-as-it-would-be-dictated for creating languge models
   * create a coding specific language model to be swapped in on demand

 ## Roadmap